Upstash for Redis®*

 Memory limits and object eviction policies

 By default, Upstash Redis will disallow writes when the max data size limit has been reached.
-If you enable eviction during creation on update, Upstash Redis will evict keys to free up space.
+If you enable eviction, keys will be evicted to free up space.

 First, keys marked with a TTL will be evicted at random.
 In the absence of volatile keys, keys will be chosen randomly for eviction.
 This is roughly the combination of the volatile-random and allkeys-random eviction policies available in standard Redis.